 Configurable workload generators generally have lower flexibility when compared to creating custom benchmarks, but they require less setup time and are usually more reproducible.
-In addition, since they are more widely-used and established than ad-hoc benchmarks, it is likely that they contain fewer bugs.
+In addition, since they are more widely used and established than ad hoc benchmarks, it is likely that they contain fewer bugs.
 We discuss some of the more popular generators here.

 Iometer.
 This workload generator and measurement tool was developed by Intel in 1998 and originally developed for Windows [OSDL 2004].
-Iometer was given to the Open Source Development Lab in 2001, which open-sourced and ported it to other OSs.
+Iometer was given to the Open-Source Development Lab in 2001, which open-sourced and ported it to other OSs.
 The authors claim that it can be configured to emulate the disk or network I/O load of any program or benchmark, and that it can be used to generate entirely synthetic I/O loads.
-It can generate and measure loads on single or multiple (networked) systems.
-Iometer can be used for measurement and characterization of disk and network controller performance, bus latency and bandwidth, network throughput to attached drives, shared bus performance, and hard drive and network performance.
+It can generate and measure loads on single- or multiple (networked) systems.
+Iometer can be used for measurement and characterization of disk- and network controller performance, bus latency and bandwidth, network throughput to attached drives, sharedbus performance, and hard drive- and network performance.

-The parameters for configuring tests include the following: the run time; the amount of time to run the benchmark before collecting statistics (useful for making sure the system is in a "steady state"); the number of threads; the number of targets (i.e., disks or network interfaces); the number of outstanding I/O operations; the workload to run.
+The parameters for configuring tests include the following: the runtime, the amount of time to run the benchmark before collecting statistics (useful for ensuring that the system is in a "steady state"), the number of threads; number of targets (i.e., disks or network interfaces), number of outstanding I/O operations, and the workload to run.

-The parameters for a thread's workload include: the percent of transfers that are a given size; the ratio of reads to writes; the ratio of random to sequential accesses; number of transfers in a burst; time to wait between bursts; the alignment of each I/O on the disk; the size of the reply, if any, to each I/O request.
+The parameters for a thread's workload include: the percent of transfers of a given size, the ratio of reads-to-writes, the ratio of random-to-sequential accesses, number of transfers in a burst, time to wait between bursts, the alignment of each I/O on the disk, and the size of the reply (if any) to each I/O request.
 The test also includes a large selection of metrics to use when displaying results, and can save and load configuration files.

 Iometer has four qualities not found in many other benchmarks.
-First, it scales well, since the user inputs the amount of time the test should run, rather than the amount of work to be performed.
+First, it scales well, since the user gives as input the amount of time the test should run, rather than the amount of work to be performed.
 Second, allowing the system to reach steady state is a good practice, although it may be more useful to find this point by statistical methods rather than by trusting the user to input a correct time.
-Third, it allows for configuration files to be easily distributed and publicized by saving the configuration file so that benchmarks can be run with exactly the same workloads.
+Third, it allows for easily distributing and publicizing the configuration files by saving them so that benchmarks can be run with exactly the same workloads.
 Although researchers can publicize parameters for other benchmarks, there is no standard format so some parameters are bound to be left unreported.
 Fourth, having a suite that runs multiple tests with varying parameters saves time and reduces errors.
-However, there are tools such as Auto-pilot [Wright et al. 2005] that can automate benchmarks with greater control (for example, the machine can reboot automatically between runs, run helper scripts, etc.).
+However, there are tools such as Auto-pilot [Wright et al. 2005] that can automate benchmarks with greater control (e.g., the machine can reboot automatically between runs, run helper scripts, etc.).

 A drawback of Iometer is that it does not leave enough room for customization.
-Although it can recreate most commonly-used workloads, hard-coding the possibilities for workload specification and performance metrics reduces its flexibility.
-For example, the percentage of reads that are random is not sufficient to describe all read patterns.
+Although it can recreate most commonly used workloads, hard-coding the possibilities for workload specification- and performance metrics reduces its flexibility.
+For example, the percentage of random reads is not sufficient to describe all read patterns.
 One read pattern suggested for testing read-ahead is reading blocks from a file in the following patterns: 1, 51, 101,...; 1, 2, 51, 52, 101, 102,...; 1, 2, 3, 51, 52, 53, 101, 102, 103,...
 [Tang 1995].
 Such patterns cannot be recreated with Iometer.